-To the Review Board:
+To the Editorial Board:

 Thank you for reviewing our manuscript.
 Below in boldface we have responded to the reviewer’s comments, which we found fruitful and constructive.
 Where applicable, we have pasted in the changed text in blue both here and in the manuscript for the reviewer’s convenience.